A rigorous introduction to linear models: An Appetizer: Beta-Bernoulli Model

 \section{An Appetizer: Beta-Bernoulli Model}

-We formally introduce a Beta-Bernoulli model to show how the Bayesian approach works.
-The Bernoulli distribution models binary outcomes, i.e., outputting two possible values (the convention is to use 0 and 1).
-The likelihood under this model is just the probability mass function of the Bernoulli distribution:
+We now formally introduce the Beta-Bernoulli model to illustrate how the Bayesian approach works.
+The Bernoulli distribution models binary outcomes---that is, it assigns probabilities to two possible values, typically denoted as 0 and 1.
+The likelihood under this model is defined by the probability mass function of the Bernoulli distribution: